QuTech-Delft/OpenQL/docs/visualizer.rst

         // if true, the visualized circuit will be compressed, with each gate only taking one cycle "compressCycles": false,

+        // Whether empty cycle ranges above the threshold should be cut "cutEmptyCycles": true,

+        // The threshold amount for empty cycles to be cut "emptyCycleThreshold": 2,

         // shows a transparent outline for the duration of a multi-cycle gate "showGateDurationOutline": true,